Get a quote

 Students on ferry

-Now that we have left the EU, schools are enquiring about visa requirements for children who are 'third-country' nationals (non-UK/non-EU citizens) studying in Britain.
+This information is for schools enquiring about visa requirements for children who are 'third-country' nationals - non-UK/non-EU citizens - studying in Britain.

-Though we are not qualified to give advice on French visa requirements, we have seen the guidance below from the French Consulate that states that children, who are non-EU/non-UK nationals, can travel visa-free to France on a school trip.
+Though we are not qualified to give advice on French visa requirements, the guidance below from the French Consulate states that children, who are non-EU/non-UK nationals, can travel visa-free to France on a school trip:

-• Be a pupil at a general education school (up to sixth form) in the UK;
+• They are a pupil at a general education school (up to sixth form) in the UK;

-• Be on an organised school trip with their own school;
+• They are on an organised school trip with their own school;

 Border paperwork for third-country nationals travelling to France on a school trip